 Gettysburg College is committed to operating with integrity and in compliance with all applicable federal, state and local laws, regulations and policies.
 Additionally, all employees are expected to conduct themselves honestly and with a high degree of personal integrity.
-The mutual respect and collegiality that is gained as a result of adherence to these high standards encourages a positive and productive work environment.
+The mutual respect and collegiality that is gained as a result of adherence to these standards encourages a positive and productive work environment.
 This not only involves sincere respect for the rights of others, but also requires that employees refrain from behavior in both their professional and personal lives that might be harmful to themselves, their coworkers and/or the College.
 To maintain the integrity of Gettysburg College and to protect the rights of its employees, its students, and the College itself, employees are expected to conduct themselves honestly, professionally, and ethically at all times.

-Additionally, to make the College a safe and pleasant place to work, every employee is expected to observe certain standards of conduct.
+Additionally, to make the College a safe and positive place to work, every employee is expected to observe certain standards of conduct.
 Certain conduct is of such serious nature that immediate dismissal may be warranted without prior warning or discipline.
-Examples of such conduct are as follows: gross insubordination; dishonesty; stealing property or merchandise belonging to the College, its suppliers, students, or other employees; private financial relations with customers or suppliers; deliberate damage to College property; fighting; falsifying or causing to be falsified information on an employment application, time card, or other College documents; unlawful possession, use or distribution of alcohol; intoxication; the illegal use, sale, manufacture, possession or distribution of drugs or narcotics; sexual misconduct, other inappropriate sexual conduct, illegal harassment and/or discrimination; the possession or use of firearms or other weapons on College premises including in an employee’s own vehicle; or, the use or threat of violence.
+Examples of such conduct are as follows: gross insubordination; dishonesty; stealing property or merchandise belonging to the College, its suppliers, students, or other employees; private financial relations with customers or suppliers; deliberate damage to College property; fighting; falsifying or causing to be falsified information on an employment application, time card, or other College documents; unlawful possession, use or distribution of alcohol; intoxication; the illegal use, sale, manufacture, possession or distribution of drugs or narcotics; sexual misconduct, other inappropriate sexual conduct, discriminatory harassment and/or discrimination; the possession or use of firearms or other weapons on College premises including in an employee’s own vehicle; or, the use or threat of violence.

 The specific conduct described in this section does not include all of the possible grounds for discipline or discharge.
 These descriptions are intended as illustrations of the types of conduct that must be avoided for the good of our employees, students, visitors, and the College itself.

-Harassment and Discrimination-Free Workplace
+Discriminatory Harassment and Discrimination-Free Workplace

-Gettysburg College is committed to maintaining an environment conducive to learning for all students and a professional workplace free from harassment and discrimination for its employees.
-Harassment and discrimination in all forms, including sexual harassment and sexual assault, and all other forms of sexual violence, are antithetical to the values of Gettysburg College, violations of College policy, and, in some instances, violations of state and federal law.
-Gettysburg College will not tolerate harassment or discrimination on the basis of race, ethnicity, color, religion, national origin, disability, veteran status, marital/familial status, possession of a General Education Development Certificate (GED) as compared to a high school diploma, sexual orientation, gender identity, gender expression, sex, age, genetic information or any trait or characteristic protected by any applicable federal, state, or local law or ordinance.
+Gettysburg College is committed to maintaining an environment conducive to learning for all students and a professional workplace free from discriminatory harassment and discrimination for its employees.
+Discriminatory harassment and discrimination in all forms, including sexual harassment and sexual assault, and all other forms of sexual violence, are antithetical to the values of Gettysburg College, violations of College policy, and, in some instances, violations of state and federal law.
+Gettysburg College will not tolerate discriminatory harassment or other discrimination on the basis of race, ethnicity, color, religion, national origin, disability, veteran status, marital/familial status, possession of a General Education Development Certificate (GED) as compared to a high school diploma, sexual orientation, gender identity, gender expression, sex, age, genetic information or any trait or characteristic protected by any applicable federal, state, or local law or ordinance.
 Pursuant to Title IX of the Education Amendment of 1972, Gettysburg College prohibits discrimination on the basis of sex in all of its educational programs and activities.
-Harassment or discrimination on the basis of sex or any other protected characteristic may affect the terms and conditions of employment or interfere with a student’s work or academic performance and create an intimidating or hostile environment for that employee or student.
-As such, harassment or discrimination on the basis of any protected trait or characteristic is contrary to the values of Gettysburg College, is a violation of College policy applicable to faculty, administration, and staff and is a violation of the Student Code of Conduct.
+Discriminatory harassment or other discrimination on the basis of sex or any other protected characteristic may affect the terms and conditions of employment or interfere with a student’s work or academic performance and create an intimidating or hostile environment for that employee or student.
+As such, discriminatory harassment or other discrimination on the basis of any protected trait or characteristic is contrary to the values of Gettysburg College, is a violation of College policy applicable to faculty, administration, and staff and is a violation of the Student Code of Conduct.

 - towards a faculty member or employee by a faculty member or employee